-Along with a great many others 24062 fell victim to the mass withdrawals of the Class 24 fleet during the summer/autumn of 1975, 24062 was withdrawn during October.
+Along with a great many others 24062 fell victim to the mass withdrawals of the Class 24 fleet during the summer/autumn of 1975, 24062 was withdrawn on October 4th 1975.

-Condition Final: blue/yellow livery, gangway doors still in place, full size water tank, shortened fuel tank, blanking plates in place, hand/footholds plated over.
+Condition Final: blue/yellow livery, gangway doors still in place, full size water tank, shortened fuel tank, three rung bogie mounted footsteps, straightsided sandboxes, blanking plates in place, hand/footholds plated over.

 Vic Smith - location details.